PewDiePie: 2010–2012: Early years

 Starting on 2 September 2011, he also began posting weekly vlogs under the title of Fridays with PewDiePie.
-The series was a weekly deviation from the Let's Play videos that formed most of his content output at the time, and often featured vlogs, and Kjellberg completing viewer requests.
+The series was a weekly deviation from the Let's Play videos that formed most of his content output at the time, and often featured Kjellberg completing viewer requests.

 By December 2011, Kjellberg's channel had around 60,000 subscribers, before rapidly increasing in 2012.
 Around the time his channel earned 700,000 subscribers, Kjellberg spoke at Nonick Conference 2012.
-July 2012 saw his channel reaching 1 million subscribers, and it reached 2 million subscribers in September.
+July 2012 saw his channel reaching 1 million subscribers.
 In October, OpenSlate ranked Kjellberg's channel as the No. 1 YouTube channel.
 Kjellberg signed with Maker Studios in December, a multi-channel network (MCN) that drives the growth of the channels under it.
-Prior to his partnership with Maker, he was signed to Machinima, which operates as a rival to Maker.
-Kjellberg expressed feeling neglected by Machinima, and frustrated with their treatment; he hired a lawyer to free him from his contract with the network.
+Prior to his partnership with Maker, he was signed to Machinima, a rival of Maker's.
+Kjellberg expressed feeling neglected by Machinima; frustrated with their treatment, he hired a lawyer to free him from his contract with the network.

 Early in his YouTube career, Kjellberg used jokes about rape in his videos.
-A satirical video mocking Kjellberg's content highlighted his usage of such jokes.
+Michael "Slowbeef" Sawyer, a fellow Let's Play YouTuber, created a video mocking Kjellberg's content and highlighting his usage of such jokes.
 Shortly after, Kjellberg attracted criticism and controversy for the jokes, and in October 2012, he addressed the issue through a Tumblr post, writing, "I just wanted to make clear that I'm no longer making rape jokes, as I mentioned before I'm not looking to hurt anyone and I apologise if it ever did."
 The Globe and Mail stated "unlike many young gamers, he listened when fans and critics alike pointed out their harmful nature, and resolved to stop making rape jokes."